MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 We can clearly see that the REST object contains far more inforamtion and since we are working withe environment setups with DEV/TEST/PROD it would be dissapointing to not be able to provide samples in DEV but not in TEST and PRODUCTION (where it makes most sense):

-So this was the start of my new project **API Management Template Extractor**
+So this was the start of my new project **API Management ARM Template Creator**

-As some of you know I've been contributing alot to the Logic App Tempalte Connector: [https://github.com/jeffhollan/LogicAppTemplateCreator](https://github.com/jeffhollan/LogicAppTemplateCreator) so I thought I'll do something similar for API Management.
+As some of you know I've been contributing alot to the Logic App Template Creator: [https://github.com/jeffhollan/LogicAppTemplateCreator](https://github.com/jeffhollan/LogicAppTemplateCreator) so I thought I'll do something similar for API Management.

 While starting this I added a few more requirements
 1. Possible to only extract one specific api, but get all required linked attributes such as Named Values.